AgenticOS Framework: Web3 AI Agent on X (Open-Source)

 should be the public URL where your AgenticOS server is running, pointing to the /api/webhook/

 route.
 (The trailing slash is expected.)
-Make sure to include the same ChainGPT API key in the header for authorization.
+Make sure to include the same ChainGPT API key and PASSWORD_AUTH in the header for authorization.

 This step registers your webhook URL with ChainGPT’s service.
 On success, ChainGPT knows it should send news events to your AgenticOS.